 1. Purpose

-This policy articulates the role and functions of international representatives (“representatives”) and the framework for their appointment and management.
-Through this policy, the institution demonstrates its commitment to ensuring that representation of its educational offerings and experiences is transparent, accurate, monitored and operating in accordance with regulatory requirements.
+This policy outlines the roles and responsibilities of international representatives (“representatives”) and the framework for their appointment and management.
+It ensures that the representation of the Institution’s educational offerings and experiences are transparent, accurate and operating in accordance with regulatory requirements.
+This policy highlights the Institution’s commitment of ensuring its representatives act ethically, honestly and in the best interests of international students and uphold the reputation of Australia’s international education sector.

 2. Scope